 Jazz Band is a course available to all students (9-12) with a proficient performance level on an instrument.
 This course is designed to continue the development of the student's artistic perception and creative expression through rehearsal and performances.
 Every student will perform medium to difficult high school literature for performances in concerts and festivals.
 Selections of music will represent a variety of historical and cultural themes.
 Every student will work on portfolio preparation for advanced study and career development.
 Course Goals and/or Major Student Outcomes include: a.
 Develop an awareness of the different styles of jazz music and recognize the cultural and historical significance of each selection through listening and performance; b.
-To be able to interpret the emotion of each selection through rehearsals and performances; d.
+To be able to interpret the emotion of each selection through the use of techniques in interpretation and expression; c.
+Participate effectively through rehearsals and performances; d.
 Develop the ability to be self-directed in persistently attaining the highest levels of proficiency on an instrument; e.
 Continue to learn and apply music theory.
 GRADE LEVEL: 9-12, may be repeated for credit PREREQUISITE: Concert Band or equivalent HIGH SCHOOL CREDIT: Fine Arts, Elective